jesperottosen/jesperottosen/README.md

 ## Quirks
 - I have a blind spot in creating Minutes of Meetings of my many meetings.
 Especially if I'm the meeting facilitator, which I often am.
 Pr. default I assume that people take note of their action items.
 It helps to have a virtual board to track progress.
 - Absence of formality in work items is often on purpose.
 I try to achieve the least amount of formality needed, and would rather do with less.
-The easiest thing is to add more formality, that doesn't give a healthy relationship.
+More formality is the easiest thing to add but is usually counterproductive to a healthy collaboration and effective working method.
 - While I'm in Copenhagen about once a month, I rarely take public transportation when in new places.
 Too many impressions make it hard for me to acquire consistency.
 I would rather take a taxi.
 - Too many people talking at the same time in the same space drains me (audio sensitivity)
 - "Dear" is a reserved word for a few people only; my emails start with "Hi <name>"